Locations

 Considerations:

-Being on top of your compliance can often dissuade Microsoft from heavy-handed tactics because they realize you will challenge incorrect findings.
-Also, if Microsoft offers a free SAM assessment during your EA, understand that its findings could be used to upsell or force purchases – treat it like an audit in disguise and ensure you validate any results.
+Additionally, if Microsoft offers a free SAM assessment during your EA, be aware that its findings could be used to upsell or force purchases – treat it like an audit in disguise and ensure you validate any results.

 Impact: